Data Backup Related Terminology

 Data mirroring is a technique in which all disk writes are duplicated simultaneously to two separate disk drives.
 This creates an identical pair of disk drives, and if one drives fails, then the other serves to provide all the required data.
 The risk faced when using mirrored drives is that a software failure or data corruption can be easily mirrored to both drives leaving the user with no data protection.

-Data security is a broad term which refers to the practices and tools used to protect the information stored in information technology systems.
+Data security is a broad term that refers to the practices and tools used to protect the information stored in information technology systems which nowadays is under increasing threat.

 The term disaster recovery covers broad ground.
 In this context, we’ll define disaster recovery as it applies to Information Technology systems.
 Disaster recovery is the process of restoring Information Technology systems to a proper operating state following a failure and more specifically a failure brought on by a disaster.
 In a broader context disaster recovery also refers to restoring all of the other resources required for full functioning of an organization.